piriya33/CDC_Wordpress/wp-content/plugins/my-custom-functions/readme.txt

 === My Custom Functions ===
 Contributors: Arthur Gareginyan
-Tags: code, php, function, snippet, custom, execute, edit, editing, editor, functionality plugin, codemirror, syntax highlighting, syntaxhighlighting, syntax highlighter, syntaxhighlighter, syntax, Donate link: https://www.spacexchimp.com/donate.html Requires at least: 3.9
+Tags: inject code, inject function, inject snippet, inject php, insert code, insert function, insert snippet, insert php, execute code, execute function, execute snippet, execute php, inject custom code, inject custom function, inject custom snippet, inject custom php, insert custom code, insert custom function, insert custom snippet, insert custom php, execute custom code, execute custom function, execute custom snippet, execute custom php, code, function, snippet, php, functionality plugin
+Donate link: https://www.spacexchimp.com/donate.html
+Requires at least: 3.9
-Tested up to: 4.9
+Tested up to: 5.0
-Stable tag: 4.23
+Stable tag: 4.31
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily and safely add your custom functions (PHP code) directly out of your WordPress Admin Area, without the need to have an external editor.
+Easily and safely add your custom PHP code to your WordPress website, directly out of the WordPress Admin Area, without the need to have an external editor.

 == Description ==

-An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom functions (PHP code) for execution in the WordPress environment directly out of your WordPress Admin Area, without the need to have an external editor.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom PHP code to your WordPress website, directly out of the WordPress Admin Area, without the need to have an external editor.

+This is a simple and perfect tool to use as your website's functionality plugin.
+This is a must have tool for authors and website's owners.
 Its purpose is to provide a familiar experience to WordPress users.
-No need for any more editing of the functions.php file of your theme.
-Just add your PHP code in the field on the plugin settings page and this plugin will do the rest for you.
+There is no need for any more editing of the functions.php file of your theme or any of your plugin files for to add custom PHP code.
+Just add your custom PHP code in the field on the plugin page and this plugin will do the rest for you.
+It will automatically add your PHP code to your website, without changing any of your theme files and without slowing down your website.

-It's really useful in case of any theme update, because your custom PHP code would never be overwritten.
-Your custom PHP code will keep on working, no matter how many times you upgrade or switch your theme.
-On the plugin settings page you find the PHP editor powered by CodeMirror.
-It has syntax highlighting and line numbering options.
-Also this editor supports a tab indentation.
+The plugin works completely independently of the theme, so you can use it with any theme, and regardless of whether the theme does or does not have a functions.php file.
+The code you place on the plugin page will be entirely unaffected if you edit the contents of the theme’s functions.php file, or even completely change the theme.
+This is really useful in case of updating theme or plugins, because your custom PHP code would never be overwritten.
+Your custom PHP code will keep on working, no matter how many times you upgrade or switch your theme and plugins.

-This is a simple and perfect tool to use as your website's functionality plugin.
+On the plugin page you find the code editor powered by CodeMirror.
+This code editor has options such as syntax highlighting, line numbering, and more.
+And if you want more options, let us know and we will be happy to add them.

 **Features**

 * Lightweight and fast
 * Secure code with using clear coding standards
-* Intuitive interface with many settings
+* Intuitive interface
 * Cross browser compatible (work smooth in any modern browser)
 * Compatible with all WordPress themes
 * RTL compatible (right to left)
 * Translation ready

-**Key features include...**
+**Key features include**

+* Insert custom PHP code into the site
 * Checks the entered code for fatal errors
-* Ability to temporarily disable all custom functions
 * Easy disable option for WSOD
+* Ability to temporarily disable all custom PHP code
-* Syntax highlighting (by CodeMirror)
+* Code syntax highlighting
 * Line numbering
 * Active line highlighting
-* Editor allow for tab indentation
+* Editor allow for Tab indentation
 * And much, much more!

-**PRO features include...**
+**PRO features include**

+* Ability to easily customize the code editor by selecting the desired settings
+* 56 themes for syntax highlighting
+* Toolbar with useful buttons, such as Undo, Redo, etc.
+* Ability to use shortcut keys (both Mac and PC) for Search, Replace, etc.
-* Unlimited number of fields
+* Unlimited number of fields for functions
-* Automatic backup of all functions to a file
+* Automatic backup of all functions to a downloadable text file
-* Ability to temporarily disable the certain function
-* Ability to collapse/expand the certain fields with code
+* Separate activation and deactivation of functions
+* No ads on the settings page
 * Well documented

 [Get the PRO version now!](https://www.spacexchimp.com/plugins/my-custom-functions-pro.html)

-**Coming soon:*** Reload the settings page at same position after pushing the save button* Multisite network support
+**Supported languages**

+* PHP

 **Translation**